VPPRN Patient-Powered Research

 FATIGUE and VASCULITIS

-Fatigue: 11% of patients with GCA reported no fatigue in the past 6 months.
-This is the same percentage reported in the VPPRN community.
+Fatigue: At the July 2024 check-in, 13% of patients with GCA reported no fatigue, on average, in the past 6 months.
+This is similar to the 12% in the VPPRN community who reported no fatigue within the same timeframe.

 Patients with GCA